Mister-Kin/OpenDocs/README.md

 [LaTeXWorkshop]: https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop#review-details
 [Adobe Source Font]: https://github.com/adobe-fonts
 [SIL Font]: https://software.sil.org/fonts/

-## Category of Documents
-[Jump to Document Project Category Page][]

-### Articles
-This category has my short documents.
-For a detailed list of documents, please read the introduction of category.
-[Jump to Articles Page][]

-### Books
-This category has my long document.
-For a detailed list of documents, please read the introduction of category.
-[Jump to Book Page][]

-### Manuals
-This category has manuals of my software.
-For a detailed list of documents, please read the introduction of category.
-[Jump to Manuals Page][]

-### Translations
-This category has the documents translated by me.
-For a detailed list of documents, please see the category introduction.
-[Jump to Translations Page][]

-[Jump to Document Project Category Page]: ./
-[Jump to Articles Page]: ./Articles
-[Jump to Book Page]: ./Books
-[Jump to Manuals Page]: ./Manuals
-[Jump to Translations Page]: ./Translations

 ## A few Notes
 ### Release Notes for New Document Class